aymyo/aymyo/README.md

 ### Hi there 👋

-I’m Ayman Ydelo.

-Developing & designing digital tools and websites.
+I’m Ayman Ydelo, I develop & design digital tools and websites.
 Specially interested in building things that are useful for the people and respect the Earth.

+Currently working as a Frontend Engineer for Adevinta.

 Check out my website to find out more about me and my work: [aymanydelo.pages.dev](https://aymanydelo.pages.dev/)

-Currently working as a Frontend Engineer at Adevinta.
 <!--
 **aymyo/aymyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.